tkpmonke/Ignition/README.md

 run `premake5 gmake2 && make` for unix-like systems<br/><br/>
 or<br/><br/>
 run `premake5 vs2022` and open the .sln file for windows devices (windows isn't fully supported yet, don't be surprised if it doesn't work)

+## More Info
+if your gonna make a game in this engine (when it's ready for real games to be made in it), then please feel free to contact me whenever if you have a question about the engine or would like to suggest a feature to be implemented :D